 - Where can I find help with emergency housing costs?

-- How can we raise money for a single individual or family in need?
+- How can we raise money for a person or family in need?